-Welcome to The Regent's International School Bangkok.
-This is a very special school and one that offers every young person the opportunity to develop to the highest of standards.
+Welcome to Regent's International School, Bangkok.

+This is a very special school and one that offers every young person the oppatunity to develop to highest of standards.

 We believe in educating every child as a whole person so that they flourish in and out of the classroom.

-We promote holistic values that make all of our pupils good, capable people as they grow up.
+We prompte holistic values that make all of our pupils good, capble people as they grow up.
 Skilled, enthusiastic and well qualified teachers work hard to make sure pupils gain the best possible results.
 We encourage our pupils to develop interests and passions that will remain with them through life.
 We want your child to become a well-rounded leader of the future.

-All our staff are ambitious for every pupil and we understand that there is nothing more important in the life of any parent than the happiness, safety and success of their children.
+All our staff are ambitious for every pupil and we understand that there is nothing more important in the life of any parent than the happiness, safety and sucess of their children.

 At this time the health of your child is of the highest priority.

 Regent's will provide the ideal environment for learning, achievement and personal development.

-We have prepared this Handbook to help you understand the running and organisation of the school.
-The Handbook covers most aspects of school life; please retain it for future reference.
-However, we also appreciate you may have some unanswered questions and you are always welcome to contact school at any time over any matter.
-Here is looking forward to an excellent school year!
+The handbook covers most aspects of school life; please retain it for future reference, however, we also appreciate you may have some unanswer questions and you always welcome to contact school at any time over any matter.
+Here is loiking forward to an excellent school year!